30 McDonald's Facts All '80s Kids Remember

 Mac Tonight was the most soulful mascot.

-Just as Mac Tonight was rolled out to advertise the late night McDonald’s menu, Birdie the Early Bird was an ambassador of the Egg McMuffin and other early morning fares.
-But perhaps more importantly, and more memorably, Birdie was the first recognizably female character in the world of McDonaldland when she entered the scene in 1980.
+Just as Mac Tonight was rolled out to advertise the late-night McDonald's menu, Birdie the Early Bird was an ambassador of the Egg McMuffin and other early morning fares.
+But perhaps more importantly, and more memorably, Birdie was one of the first female characters in the world of McDonaldland when she entered the scene in 1980.

 The best birthdays were at McDonald's Play Places.